neha-official/neha-official.github.io/_posts/2015-06-02-how-to-write-a-great-request.md

 <a href="#" class="image main"><img src="{{ "/images/couchsurfing-guide/good-requests.jpg" | absolute_url }}" alt="" /></a>

 And that’s it!
-If you follow these guidelines you'll be good to go, but if you still need help I’m here for you --- just email me at [nehakay8@gmail.com](mailto:nehakay8@gmail.com) if you need me to look over your request or need help in any way.
+If you follow these guidelines you'll be good to go, but if you still need help I’m here for you --- just email me at <a href="mailto:{{site.email}}">{{site.email}}</a> if you need me to look over your request or need help in any way.

 __If you're a woman reading this check out:__ [Isn't Couchsurfing Dangerous For Women?]({% post_url 2015-06-02-isnt-couchsurfing-dangerous-for-women %}).